gbengaogunkuade/buy-and-sell/README.md

 # BUY-AND-SELL
-This is an Ecommerce Application being developed by Gbenga Ogunkuade
+This is an Ecommerce Application being developed by GBENGA OGUNKUADE

-- This is an ongoing project...watch out for the finished product...
-- The App will be made up of multiple microservices, all working to deliver a wonderful ecommerce platform for users to sell and buy products.
+- This Ecommerce App is made up of multiple microservices, all working to deliver a wonderful ecommerce platform for users to sell and buy products.

 ## Microservices:
 - Gateway-Service (to be added)